YichaoOU/HemTools/docs/content/Motif_analysis/cas_motif.rst

 Update 9/15/2023
 ^^^^^

 Added ``--user_bed`` option when users want to check the motif overlaping with their bed file.
 The bed file needs to have 4 columns.
 The motif overlapping information is added as the 5th column.
 Only overlapped peak is outputed.
+Output file is ``user_bed.motif_occurrences.tsv``

 ::